 The biopsy is being done to figure out the cause of your child's kidney problem.
 This helps us decide what the best treatment is.
 These guidelines help prepare your child for the biopsy.

-Blood tests need to be done to see if your child has a bleeding problem.
+We will need to check your child for bleeding problems before the biopsy.
 These tests are routine before a biopsy.
 They are done the morning of the biopsy.
 You may be able to have the lab work done a few days before the biopsy.
 Have your doctor fax the results to us.
 Your doctor will talk with you about this.

 Our Pediatric Sedation Service will contact you before the biopsy.
 They will tell you when your child can eat and drink.